Julian Rijkhoff: Club career

 Rijkhoff started his career with local side FC Purmerend, before a move to Ajax in 2012.
 In 2021 he made a controversial move to Germany to sign for Borussia Dortmund, with Dutch footballing legend Marco van Basten criticising the deal.

 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+In January 2024, Rijkhoff returned to Ajax.

+On 22 June 2025, Rijkhoff moved on loan to Almere City.